ATM2100/GuidedWalkThroughOfLinux/cheat_sheet.md

 ### Exercise 777 meaning
-Starting with `0 = ---` being correct, show on a piece of scratch paper or another device that you can make all 8 combinations of permissions with the following key:
+Starting with `0 = ---` being correct, show on a piece of scratch paper or another device that you can make all eight combinations of permissions with the following key:
 1 = x
 2 = w
 4 = r

 0 = ---
 1 = ---
 2 = ---